Kihagyás

 Then every class implementing the IEquipment interface would have to implement this method, which is a lot of work for many classes (and often not even feasible for a multi-component application, i.e. one with several DLLs, when they are not in the hands of a single developer).
 Run the Build command to check that after adding GetDescription, you get compilation errors in three places.

-It is worth knowing that starting from C# 8 (or .NET or .NET Core runtime, not supported under .NET Framework), interface operations can be given default implementation (default interface methods), so to solve the above problem you don't need an abstract class, but interface can no longer have member variables.
+INote that from C# 8 onward (and on .NET or .NET Core runtime, not supported under .NET Framework), it’s possible to provide default implementations for interface methods (default interface methods), so to solve the above problem you don't need an abstract class, but you still cannot have instance fields in an interface.
 More information here: default interface methods.

 public interface IEquipment